aptos-labs/aptos-core/developer-docs-site/docs/concepts/resources.md

 # Resources

 On Aptos, smart contract states are sharded by accounts.
-All on chain states have to be organized into resources and associated with specific accounts.
+All on-chain states have to be organized into resources and associated with specific accounts.
 This is different from other blockchains, such as Ethereum, where each smart contract maintains their own storage space.
 Accounts on Aptos can contain associated modules and resources.
 [Events](./basics-events.md) are stored inside resources.